datopian/datahub/site/content/howto/drd.md

 ## Catalog

-- You can add a `<Catalog>` component that takes a list of dataset and will provide you with a searchable interface.
+A searchable catalog that will index a list of datasets and allow for contextual searching + filters.
 ![](https://hackmd.io/_uploads/rJv-d3Xr3.png)
 - The dataset object requires the following structure
 ```